adriancb/cukestep/README.md

 Cukestep.config = CukestepConfig.new
 ```

-Browser -
+*Browser*

 Modify `Cukestep.url =` within [example/assets/bookmarklet.js](https://github.com/adriancb/cukestep/blob/master/example/assets/bookmarklet.js) and change the URL to point to your local development environment.
 For production, modify the URL to point to your production server.

-Note: Pivotal Tracker and Trello run on SSL.
+*Note:* Pivotal Tracker and Trello run on SSL.
 In order to test locally, run [Charles Proxy](http://www.charlesproxy.com/), map https->http, configure SSL proxying and visit the endpoint URL in the browser to accept the SSL certification restriction.

 ### Pivotal Tracker and Trello